henrysky/astroNN/docs/source/quick_start.rst

 I keep receiving warning on APOGEE and GAIA environment variables
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you are not dealing with APOGEE or GAIA data, please ignore those warning.
-If error raised to prevent you using some of astroNN functionality and you think its wrong, please report it as a bug to https://github.com/henrysky/astroNN/issues
+If error raised to prevent you to use some of astroNN functionality, please report it as a bug to https://github.com/henrysky/astroNN/issues

 Configuration file
 ---------------------